sirkon/portalctl/README.md

 - once you do "write" type operations, it adds a new record to a log file placed in `<user cache directory>/portalctl/`.
 - it reads records in the log file and do a response logic once you do "read" type operation.
 It is always "full scan", so that's why `log-compact` is provided.
-Albeit, the log shouldn't be that huge to really care about this: there are only a few directories you need to go into regularly.
+Albeit, the log shouldn't be that huge to really care about this: there are only a few directories you need to go into regularly in any reasonable scenario.